 If you happen to be someone who does a ham as part of your Thanksgiving feast, I didn’t forget about you.
 This is a great recipe to use up any leftover ham.
-It comes from a recent issue I got of Simple and Delicious.
-If you have a ton of leftover ham, you can even double the recipe and put one of them in the freezer.
+The ham and cheese potato casserole comes from a recent issue I got of Simple and Delicious.
+If you have a ton of leftover ham, you can even double the recipe.
+Then you can put one of them in the freezer.
+This dishes freezes well.
 You can’t loose with creamy cheesy goodness mixed with some ham and potatoes.
 A true comfort dish.

 - 1 can (10-3/4 ounces ) condensed cream of celery soup, undiluted